GAsNA/la-taverniere/README.md

 - [ ]  Command to add role with nam e: /role us -> add role to the person who ask.
 If doesn't exist, add argument for role you want
 - [ ]  Help command to describe all existing commands
 - [x]  Config command to set channels and other thing for the bot to work properly
+    - [ ]  Set youtube channels to track

 ## Libraries
 -  [discordgo](https://github.com/bwmarrin/discordgo), for a simple utilisation of the api discord in Go